Physiology of decompression: Perfusion

 Perfusion is the mass flow of blood through the tissues.
 Dissolved materials are transported in the blood much faster than they would be distributed by diffusion alone (order of minutes compared to hours).

 The dissolved gas in the alveolar blood is transported to the body tissues by the blood circulation.
 There it diffuses through the cell membranes and into the tissues, where it may eventually reach equilibrium.
 The greater the blood supply to a tissue, the faster it will reach equilibrium with gas at the new partial pressure.

 Saturation and supersaturation

 If the supply of gas to a solvent is unlimited, the gas will diffuse into the solvent until there is so much dissolved that equilibrium is reached and the amount diffusing back out is equal to the amount diffusing in.
 This is called saturation.
+The concentration at saturation depends on the partial pressure of the gas in the supply and of the solubility of the gas in that solvent, under those conditions.

 If the external partial pressure of the gas (in the lungs) is then reduced, more gas will diffuse out than in.
-This is a condition known as supersaturation.
+A condition known as supersaturation may develop.
+Supersaturation by gas may be defined as a sum of all partial pressures of gases dissolved in the liquid which exceeds the ambient pressure in the liquid.
 The gas will not necessarily form bubbles in the solvent at this stage, but supersaturation is necessary for bubble growth.
 A supersaturated solution of gases in a tissue may form bubbles if suitable nucleation sites exist.
-Supersaturation may be defined as a sum of all gas partial pressures in the liquid which exceeds the ambient pressure in the liquid.